 Heartland Animal Hospital has a board certified veterinarian on staff.
 Dr. Jennifer Hart maintains certification as a Diplomate of the American Board of Veterinary Practitioners (ABVP) specializing in Canine and Feline Practice.
 This is a voluntary veterinary specialty.
 The certification process demonstrates that Dr. Hart has kept up with changes and advancements in veterinary practice.
 Dr. Hart took and passed a challenging examination in order to initially certify in 1998, and she has continued to test every 10 years.
 ABVP was established in 1979.
 It is one of twenty-two veterinary specialty groups accredited by a special committee of the American Board of Veterinary Specialties, a division of the American Veterinary Medical Association, to recognize excellence in clinical practice through the certification of species-oriented specialists.

 Heartland Animal Hospital is a Cat Friendly Practice with GOLD status!
 The "stress" of a visit to the veterinarian often prevents our feline patients from receiving the care they need.
 By actively seeking Cat Friendly Practice Certification via the American Association of Feline Practitioners, our staff has demonstrated the skills, equipment, and facility requirements to help alleviate stress.
 Our staff is well trained and experienced in alternate techniques to calm an anxious cat.
-We have the equipment that cats required, and we have a facility that keeps cats away from dogs at all times.
+We have the equipment that cats require, and we have a facility that allows cats remain separated from dogs at all times.